10 BEST Things To Do In Ushuaia, Argentina In 2026

 Ushuaia has so much to offer that deciding how long to stay can be tricky.
 Ideally, you should plan for 4 to 7 days to enjoy the best hikes, boat tours, and activities without rushing.
 If you’re a hiking enthusiast, a week gives you enough time to explore multiple trails and visit key attractions.

-If you’re short on time, 3-4 days will still allow you to experience the highlights, including a boat tour and a couple of amazing hikes.
-Check out my 3 day itinerary for Ushuaia.
+If you’re short on time, 3 to 4 days will still allow you to experience the highlights, including a boat tour and a couple of amazing hikes.
+My 3 day itinerary lays it all out to help you plan your trip.

 1. Beagle Channel boat tour to see wildlife

-Let’s start with the things that people come to Ushuaia to do.
-Seeing the wildlife!
-We used this company to do our guided boat tour which was 4 hours long.
-We saw the colony of cormorants on the bird’s island, colony of sea lions, and the End Of The World Lighthouse: Les Eclaireurs Lighthouse.
+Let’s start with the things that people come to Ushuaia to do which is seeing the wildlife!
+We used Patagonia Adventure Explorer to do our 4-hour guided boat tour.
+They also provided free tea and hot chocolate.
+It was an amazing experience, we sat on the deck the whole time enjoying conversations, the views, and the breeze with a cup of hot chocolate.
+On our way, we saw the colony of cormorants on the bird’s island, colony of sea lions, and the End Of The World Lighthouse: Les Eclaireurs Lighthouse.

 Bonus: On our ride back, we got free hot beverages (unlimited).
 And there are toilettes on the boat!